Diocese of Vittorio Veneto

-The Diocese of Vittorio Veneto (Dioecesis Victoriensis Venetorum) is a Latin diocese of the Catholic Church in northern Italy, with its see in Vittorio Veneto.
+The Diocese of Vittorio Veneto (Dioecesis Victoriensis Venetorum) is a Latin diocese of the Catholic Church in northeastern Italy, with its see in Vittorio Veneto.
 It was historically known as Diocese of Ceneda, the name being changed in 1939.

 Ceneda began as a suffragan of the patriarchate of Aquileia until the latter's suppression in 1751.
 From 1752 until 1818 Ceneda was a suffragan of the archdiocese of Udine.
 Since 1818 Ceneda has been in the ecclesiastical province headed by the Patriarchate of Venice.
-Art from several churches in the diocese is housed in its diocesan museum.
+Art from several churches in the diocese is housed in its Albino Luciani Diocesan Museum.

 History

 The city of Vittorio Veneto includes the town of Ceneda which in ancient times was a castrum known as Ceneta and poetically as Acedum.
 The city is situated in the province of Treviso, 7 miles (12 km) north of Conegliano.

 Ceneda was pillaged by Attila the Hun in 452, and a century later by Totila.
 After 568, during the domination of the Lombards, it was governed by a duke and then a count.
 Still later it became part of the marquisate of Treviso.

 The Gospel is said to have been preached in the region in the first century by St. Fortunatus, deacon of bishop Hermagoras of Aquileia.
 His legend puts him, rather, in the 4th century.
 Attesting to the presence of Christianity is one of the earliest pieve (parish) of the diocese, Sant'Andrea di Bigonzo, which dates from the fourth century.

 However, the historical beginning of episcopal see of Ceneda is uncertain.
 There may have been a bishop present in Ceneda very soon after the Lombard conquest.
 The first reputed bishop seems to have been Vindemius who was present in 579 at the Synod of Grado which continued the Schism of the Three Chapters.
 He was, however, bishop of Cissa in Istria, not bishop of Ceneda.

 In 680, Bishop Ursinus was present at the Council of Rome convened by Pope Agatho against the Monothelites.
 In 685, the Lombard duke Grumoaldo assigned to the bishop of Ceneda a large part of the territory that had formerly been under the care of Oderzo to counter the claims of Oderzo's bishop in exile.
 The city of Oderzo had, in fact, been destroyed by the King Rotharius (636-652) and King Grimoaldus (662-671), and its people sought refuge with the Byzantines in the Venetian lagoon, at Forumjulii, Treviso, and Ceneda.
 A patron saint of the diocese of Ceneda is actually a bishop of Oderzo, Titianus, whose body is said to have miraculously been carried up the Livenza River against the current and to have come to rest at the site of the present cathedral after being carried in a cart by a donkey.